WuChao-2024/tros_en_wuc_check_fork/docs/boxs/function/hobot_audio.md

----
-sidebar_position: 6
----

 # Intelligent Voice

 ## Introduction

-The Horizon intelligent voice algorithm adopts a local offline mode, subscribes to audio data and sends it to BPU for processing, and then publishes messages such as **wake-up, command word recognition**, **sound source positioning DOA angle information**, and **speech ASR recognition results**.
+The Horizon intelligent voice algorithm adopts a local offline mode, subscribes to audio data and sends it to BPU for processing, and then publishes messages such as **wake-up, command word recognition**, **DOA（Direction of Arrival）**, and **ASR（Automatic Speech Recognition）**.
 The implementation of intelligent voice function corresponds to the **hobot_audio** package of TogetheROS.Bot, which is suitable for the circular and linear four-microphone arrays supported by Horizon RDK.

 Code repository: <https://github.com/HorizonRDK/hobot_audio.git>